geodynamics/pylith/examples/subduction-3d/README.md

 ## Step 7: Inversion of Slow-Slip Event using 3D Green's Functions

-We compute the static Green's function for prescribed slip imulses on the central portion of the subduction interface.
-We then use the responses to perform a simple geodetic inversion of the slip in Step 7.
+We compute the static Green's function for prescribed slip ipmulses on the central portion of the subduction interface.
+We then use the responses to perform a simple geodetic inversion of the slip from Step 6.
 We divide generating Green's functions into two sub-problems:

 * **Step 7a**: Left-lateral slip component
 * **Step 7b**: Reverse slip component